An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Results and Discussion

 However, this approach could also be employed to solve the so-called inverse problem, where $\Delta x$ and $\Delta t$ are prescribed, and the deviation of the obtained weights from the numerical set $[1, -2, 1]$ allows an estimate of the effective viscosity in the MD system.
 This provides an alternative route to the various schemes of obtaining viscosity in MD, including Green Kubo and other NEMD methods \citep{Evans_Morris}.
 Because the fit uses the entire time and space response of the NEMD system, and given the robust nature of the ML training algorithms, it would be expected to provide a fairly reliable way to judge viscosity.
 In addition, the process could be extended to more complex physics by modelling additional terms, for example the CNN approach is known to work with convective and diffusive terms \citep{queiruga2019studying}, identifying both individually.
 This also points to the tantalising possibility of training when the appropriate PDE is unknown, providing the numerical kernel of potential differential terms in CNN form and observing which terms are non-zero after training.
 This has similarities to pySindy \citep{Brunton2024} but replacing functional forms with CNN weights, driven by the ML backpropagation algorithm, may potentially allow more robust equation identification.
-It also remains to be seen how resistant to noise the methodology will be, as the current case is extensively averaged to give a very low noise to signal ratio, as can be observed by the agreement between analytical and MD profiles in Figure \ref{fig:MD} as well as \ref{fig:md_results}a) and \ref{fig:md_results}b).
+Proof of the viability of this approach is shown in the appendix \ref{Conv_CNN}, where the inclusion of a convection CNN kernel in additional to the diffusive kernel, learns that only the diffusion operator is needed to reproduce the MD data.
+It remains to be seen how resistant to noise the methodology will be, as the current case is extensively averaged to give a very low noise to signal ratio, as can be observed by the agreement between analytical and MD profiles in Figure \ref{fig:MD} as well as \ref{fig:md_results}a) and \ref{fig:md_results}b).